 Senior Men K2

-All canoe paddlers seeking selection for the World Championships should enter the appropriate Senior Women kayak or Under 18 Women kayak race.
+All Junior kayak paddlers seeking selection for the World Championships should enter the appropriate Under 18 Men or Under 18 Women race.

-All paddlers are reminded that a Marathon Racing Online Availability Form must have been completed and submitted by 23rd July 2016 for consideration for selection.
+All paddlers are reminded that a Marathon Racing Online Availability Form must be completed and submitted by the 5th July for consideration for selection.
+Link to the form can be found here: GB Marathon Team Availability 2021

 |CLUB VESTS||Paddlers must race in their club vest to be eligible for points and trophies.|